-NHS England states that innovation is critical for expediting "the pace and scale of change, and delivering better outcomes for patients across all five domains of the NHS Outcomes Framework".
+NHS England states that innovation is critical for • Develop and implement processes and the expediting "the pace and scale of change, and delivering better outcomes for patients across all five domains of the NHS Outcomes Framework".
 Innovation in health and care research involves turning new ideas into downstream benefits to patients, the public and the NHS through development, evaluation, implementation and finally adoption and spread.
 Innovation isn't exclusive to devices but includes new ways to deliver services or care, technology or to some, includes new ways to evaluate interventions such as adaptive clinical trial designs or using routinely collected data (innovative research methodologies).